-The format of these type of interviews varies: some companies prefer to have all-day interviews, where job candidates meet with a different person each hour.
+The format of these type of interviews varies: some companies prefer to have all-day interviews, where interviewees meet with different interviewers each hour.
 Whereas other companies rather have candidates meet with key personnel one day, then invite them back for a second meeting with executives.

 This interview is designed to observe communication skills and motivation and the applicant may be presented with realistic job situations, such as dealing with a disgruntled customer and asked to describe how he or she would handle the problem.

-If applicants pass the selection interview, most firms examine their background and check their references.
+If applicants pass the selection interview, most firms examine their background and check their referrals.
 Today, employers review applicants’ backgrounds, legal history, reasons for leaving previous jobs, and even creditworthiness.